frontarm/publications/james-k-nelson/articles/2018/10-22-conditionally-set-default-props/conditionally-set-default-props.md

 So to summarize: props are just objects, so you can easily compute default values with plain JavaScript.
 And that's really all there is to it.

 Thanks so much for reading!
-And if you've found this helpful, take a look at my [React (without the buzzwords) course](/courses/learn-raw-react/).
-It's packed full of live exampes and exercises, and will help deepen your understanding of React's fundamentals, including elements, function components, class components and events.
+If you've found this helpful, take a look at my [React fundamentals course](/courses/react-fundamentals/).
+It's packed full of live examples and exercises, and will help deepen your understanding of React's fundamentals, including:

+- elements
+- function components
+- events
+- hooks
+- class components
+- *and more*

+You can try out the [first lessons and exercises](/courses/react-fundamentals/basics/one-file-react-app/) for free -- see you there!